- November 5, 2018

 Read: The effect of shading

-Solar panels should be mounted at an inclination angle of 15 degrees South.
+In Nigeria, solar panels should be mounted at an inclination angle of 15 degrees South.

 In designing a system, the temperature of the region is usually considered for the choice of solar panels.
 Your installer should position the panels in a way that there is sufficient airflow to induce natural cooling.